ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

 ORDER BY created_at DESC;
 `````

-12. Write a query that returns name, address, state, and zip code where (1) the state is Illinois, (2) or the zip code is between 30000 and 80000, and the first two characters in the address are 23 or 12, and the state is either Colorado, Texas, or Wyoming.
+12. Write a query that returns name, address, state, and zip code where (1) the state is Illinois, (2) or the zip code is between 30000 and 80000, and the first two characters in the address are 23 or 12, and the state is either Colorado, Texas, or Wyoming.  <br><br>
 ``````
 SELECT name, address, state, zipcode
 FROM purchases